 Studies have shown that people who sleep less than six hours have nearly two times the risk of developing heart disease.

 Help your loved one stock up on diabetes-friendly foods like beans, fresh fruit, non-starchy vegetables, high-fiber foods, full-fat dairy, and plenty of lean protein.

 Taking the time to breathe, unwind, and relax can do your heart a lot of good.
 Staying calm and collected can keep your heart healthy in the long run.

-This tool, available from the American College of Cardiology and the American Heart Association, can help demonstrate how their diabetes plays a large role in their risk for developing heart disease later on.
+This tool, available from the American College of Cardiology and the American Heart Association, can help demonstrate how their diabetes and other conditions play a large role in their risk for developing heart disease later on.

 Not everybody with diabetes needs insulin – many can be managed with oral medications only.
+And many people need to take other pills as well, like an aspirin or a statin.
 But being compliant with so many pills can be difficult!
-A simple pill organizer can help your loved one remember to take all of their medications every day, keeping their diabetes well-controlled.
+A simple pill organizer can help your loved one remember to take all of their medications every day, keeping their medical conditions well-controlled.

 Diabetes has many complications besides heart problems.
 Make sure your loved ones are regularly being seen by all of the different kinds of doctors their primary care physician recommends – especially an endocrinologist, podiatrist, ophthalmologist, and nephrologist.